 Copyright and Fair Use

 To use or reproduce work that has been copyrighted, it is necessary either to obtain the permission of the copyright holder, or come within the "Fair Use" exception as defined in U.S. copyright law.
 Since the law does not provide clear direction in this area, the CSU Office of General Counsel has created a document to help determine whether a proposed use of copyrighted material falls within the category of Fair Use.
-To download the document in either Microsoft Word or PDF formats, click on the links below.
+To download the document as a PDF file, click on the link below.